kpolimis/nfl-combine-evaluation/README.md

 collaborators: Long Chen, Melaku Dubie, Rich Lee and Kivan Polimis

 Every year, hundreds of collegiate football players are invited to participate in a week-long scouting combine.
-Players are evaluated by NFL personal departments on a series of physical and mental tests.
+Players are evaluated by NFL personnel departments on a series of physical and mental tests.
 Results from these “measurables” influence positioning in the ensuing NFL draft months after the combine.
 Our goal with this project was to determine the association between pre-draft metrics and career performance